Zynecoin (ZYN) Price Reaches $0.40 on Exchanges

-Zynecoin (CURRENCY:ZYN) traded down 0.5% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on August 1st.
-Zynecoin has a market capitalization of $8.88 million and approximately $101,141.00 worth of Zynecoin was traded on exchanges in the last day.
-One Zynecoin coin can now be purchased for $0.40 or 0.00001008 BTC on popular exchanges.
-In the last seven days, Zynecoin has traded 0.6% lower against the U.S. dollar.
+Zynecoin (CURRENCY:ZYN) traded 1.3% lower against the U.S. dollar during the 1-day period ending at 18:00 PM ET on August 2nd.
+One Zynecoin coin can currently be purchased for about $0.40 or 0.00001010 BTC on popular cryptocurrency exchanges.
+Zynecoin has a market capitalization of $8.81 million and approximately $99,489.00 worth of Zynecoin was traded on exchanges in the last day.
+In the last seven days, Zynecoin has traded 3.6% lower against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.